hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	[DONE] Maintain a current depth (either recursive or indirections) wrt calls and use it to decide, when to stop.

-Lazy/Opti recalcs - No need to recalculate unless some field/cell's content is updated.
+[DONE] Lazy/Opti recalcs - No need to recalculate unless some field/cell's content is updated.